 - Materials integrate digital technology and tools that support student learning and engagement.
-For example, the materials integrate online learning by having students assigned to different chapters throughout the school year. - The materials support engagement by containing questions within chapters for students to reflect upon.
-There are multiple opportunities for students to engage with readings with partners and small groups.
-The Student eBook enhances learning through such features as interactives, simulations, videos, and online assessments.
-Student digital components include embedded tools, such as note-taking, variable font size, text-to-speech, annotations, and highlighting. - The materials provide guidance for integrating digital technology and tools in whole group, small group, and individual settings.
-Digital technology and tools can be projected on a large screen or individual student device and utilized with touchscreen technology or a keyboard and mouse. - Materials provide engaging phenomena videos and lab simulations for students, as well as planning resources for teachers
+For example, the materials integrate online learning by having students assigned to different chapters throughout the school year.
+The materials support engagement by containing questions within chapters for students to reflect upon.
+There are multiple opportunities for students to engage with readings with partners and small groups. - Materials integrate digital technology and tools that support student learning and engagement.
+The Student eBook enhances learning through such features as interactives, simulations, videos, and online assessments. - An additional example is that student digital components include embedded tools, such as notetaking, variable font size, text-to-speech, annotations, and highlighting. - Materials integrate digital technology and tools that support student learning and engagement.
+For example, materials provide guidance for integrating digital technology and tools in whole group, small groups, and individual settings.
+Digital technology and tools can be projected on a large screen or individual student device and utilized with touchscreen technology or a keyboard and mouse. - The materials provide engaging phenomena videos and lab simulations for students, as well as planning resources for teachers